 Every effort is put forth to ensure that students, faculty and staff with disabilities at San Francisco State University receive the services and accommodations to which they are entitled under federal law.
 Generally the campus community is sensitive to the need for accommodation.
 However, if an oversight to physical or programmatic access occurs at SF State, students and employees with disabilities have protection under Section 504 and the ADA.
 Students and employees who feel they have not been granted a requested reasonable accommodation may follow these procedures:

-- If your problem cannot be resolved informally as described above, employees may pursue their claims via the Discrimination, Harassment and Retaliation (DHR) procedures.
+If your problem cannot be resolved informally as described above, students may pursue their claims via the university Discrimination, Harassment and Retaliation (DHR) procedures if applicable.

 DPRC wants to work with you to resolve your problem in a timely manner whenever possible.
-However, at any point in this process, students may contact the the Office for Civil Rights (OCR) here:
+However, at any point in this process, students are welcome to contact the Office for Civil Rights, U.S. Department of Education below:

 Office for Civil Rights U.S. Department of Education